Intervention/docs/image/v3/basics/colors.md

 > public Image::pickColors(int $x, int $y): CollectionInterface

-Reads all colors of the pixel specified via the X and Y coordinates and passes them in a collection.
+Reads all colors of the pixel specified via the X and Y coordinates and returns them in a collection.
 For animated images, this collection will contain all colors of the specified position for all frames.
-For non-animated images, the collection will contain only one color, since the image also contains only one frame.
+For non-animated images, the collection will contain only one color, because the image also contains only one frame.

 #### Parameters